Michigan’s Medical Marijuana Lawyers

 The Michigan Regulation and Taxation of Marihuana Act (MRTMA) legalized recreational marijuana in Michigan for individuals 21 years or older.
 MRTMA provides broad legal protection from arrest, prosecution, penalty, seizure or forfeiture of property, and search or inspection for a person who does the following concerning recreational marijuana in Michigan:

-- Possessing, using, consuming, purchasing, transporting, or processing 2.5 ounces or less of marijuana, but you are not legally permitted to possess more than 15 grams of marijuana concentrate.
-It is lawful to possess more than 2.5 ounces of marijuana at your residence – up to 10 ounces – however, any excess marijuana over 2.5 ounces must be stored in a container or area equipped with locks or other functioning security devise restricting access to its location.
+• Possessing, using, consuming, purchasing, transporting, or processing 2.5 ounces or less of marijuana, but you are not legally permitted to possess more than 15 grams of marijuana concentrate.
+It is lawful to possess more than 2.5 ounces of marijuana at your residence – up to 10 ounces – however, any excess marijuana over 2.5 ounces must be stored in a container or area equipped with locks or other functioning security devices restricting access to its location.

-- Giving away or otherwise transferring without receiving payment up to 2.5 ounces of marijuana, with 15 grams or less of such marijuana in the form of marijuana concentrate, to a person 21 years of age or older.
+• Giving away or otherwise transferring, without receiving payment, up to 2.5 ounces of marijuana, with 15 grams or less of such marijuana in the form of marijuana concentrate, to a person 21 years of age or older.
 The transfer may not be advertised or promoted to the public.

 Possession or use of marijuana by someone under 21 faces a possible civil infraction and a fine.